 Of course, diamonds with FL (Flawless) or IF (Internally Flawless) clarity grades look impeccable, but they are also expensive.
 If you do not need a perfect stone, you may take a look at diamonds in VS (Very Slightly Included) or SI (Slightly Included) range since these stones will look eye clean from an average viewing distance.

 The cut quality is a crucial factor, as the way a diamond is cut and polished affects how it will reflect light and how much brilliance and sparkle it will show.

-If you don’t want your diamond to look dull and lifeless skip the stones with “Fair” and “Poor” cut grades.
-For a solitaire ring, it’s important to have a diamond graded at least “Good”, and preferably “Very Good” or even better “Excellent”.
+If you do not want your diamond to look dull and lifeless, skip the stones with Fair and Poor cut grades.
+For a solitaire ring, it is highly recommended to have a diamond graded at least Good, and preferably Very Good or even better Excellent.
 After all, the cut is the deciding factor for how brilliant your diamond will look.